 It was just a little bit hectic, but what’s life if you’re not swim-bike-running by the seat of your pants?
-I think the main thing would be not to worry so much about the smaller details (it’ll be alright in the end) and ask for more help, earlier (I have a bad habit of trying to take the entire world on my shoulders and refusing to delegate… Type A problems).
-I wish we could go back in time and relive the whole day - it was just the absolute best day ever.
+I think the main thing would be not to worry so much about the smaller details (it’ll be alright in the end).
+Do ask for more help, earlier.
+I have a bad habit of trying to take the entire world on my shoulders and refusing to delegate.
+I wish we could go back in time and relive the whole day.
+It was just the absolute best day ever.

 1) Don’t worry about trying to please other people or adhering to what might be expected just because “it’s tradition”.
 Always remember that the day is about the two of you, your love for each other and sharing that with your favourite fellow humans.
 There’s a whole lot of politics and expectations that can start flying around with weddings.
 Keep hold of what’s important to you as a couple.
 Whether that’s going for the traditional or going for something completely off the wall.
 You do you, and you’ll have the best day ever.

-2) Don’t underestimate the importance of working with suppliers that you genuinely get on well with - you’ll spend a lot of time talking to them in the run up and they’ll be a huge part of your day.
-We were so lucky that we had such amazing people around us on the day to help things to run smoothly and they were all genuinely such lovely people.
+2) Don’t underestimate the importance of working with suppliers that you genuinely get on well with.
+You’ll spend a lot of time talking to them in the run up and they’ll be a huge part of your day.
+We were so lucky that we had such amazing people around us on the day.
+They helped things to run smoothly and they were all genuinely such lovely people.

 3) At the end of the night, send your new husband to raid the venue fridge for leftover wedding cake.
 1am cake is never a bad idea.

-'Lisa and Neil are wonderful!
-Not only are they amazing photographers - who will capture your Henham Barns wedding day perfectly, including all the tiniest moments that will make you smile when you look back - they’re also really lovely people.
+‘Lisa and Neil are wonderful!
+They are amazing photographers.
+They”ll capture your Henham Barns wedding day perfectly.
+All the tiniest moments that will make you smile when you look back .
+They’re also really lovely people.
 They made us and our guests feel so at ease and went above and beyond to help our day run smoothly.
 The incredible photographs they got for us are the icing on the cake!
-Thanks so much Lisa and Neil - you’re the best! ' Source - Google reviews.
+Thanks so much Lisa and Neil – you’re the best! ‘ Source – Google reviews.

 Venue: Henham Barns

-Booze: Adnams (when I die, please bury me with an after-lifetime’s supply of white burgundy) https://www.adnams.co.uk/
+Booze: Adnams (when I die, please bury me with an after-lifetime’s supply of white burgundy) Adnams

 Videographer: Roseanne Cooper (RXC Rose) https://rxcrose.com/